-Property taxes support 67% of the Town's governmental activities.
-Charges for services and investment income decreased as compared with FY2008, continuing the pressure to raise property tax revenue to the statutory maximum allowed.
+Property taxes support 67.3% of the Town's governmental activities.
+Charges for services represent a slightly larger portion of total revenue while investment income and non-restricted grants and contributions decreased as compared with FY2009.
+This continues the pressure to raise property tax revenue to the statutory maximum allowed.

-Approximately 74% of the operating grants apply to education operations.
+Approximately 70% of the operating grants apply to education operations.
 These resources offset costs within the public schools in addition to their General Fund operating budget.
-Nearly 32% of the charges for services revenue was generated by public safety department services (Police, Fire, and Inspection) while education services generated 38%.
+Nearly 34% of the charges for services revenue was generated by public safety department services (Police, Fire, and Inspection) while education services generated 35%.

-Capital grants and contributions fell in comparison to FY2008 due to the grant receipt for recreation in the prior year.
+Capital grants and contributions rose marginally in comparison to FY2009.

-Governmental Activities - FY2009 Revenues
+Governmental Activities - FY2010 Expenses